 Meryl's assistant and fellow Bernadelli agent, Milly is plucky and cheerful, and in the anime is constantly trying to convince Meryl that above mentioned man is the real Vash.
 She's also incredibly tall, and nicknamed "Stungun" because like Meryl, she conceals a weapon underneath her clothes — a huge stungun that can pin enemies to walls without killing them.
 She likes pudding.

-Bifauxnen: In the anime and the beginning of the manga, Milly also wears masculine clothes, like suspenders.
+Bifauxnen: In the anime and the beginning of the manga, Milly wears masculine clothes: dress shirt and pants, tie, suspenders, greatcoat.
 In the manga, she eventually goes for a slightly girlier look and cuts her hair.

 Berserk Button: Like Vash, she hates seeing people mistreating and/or killing each other but particularly if they are family (when facing a man who had earlier pointed a gun at his own parents, she took several swings at him, any of which would likely have knocked him clean out of his boots if they had connected.
 Also: